 - 3/4 cup granulated sugar

 - 1 1/2 cups chopped Heath Bar pieces (Eight 1.4 ounce bars)

 - 1/2 cup chopped walnuts

-1 Sift together the flour, salt, and baking soda.
+1 Whisk dry ingredients: In a medium bowl, vigorously whisk together the flour, salt, and baking soda.
 Set aside.
 In a separate bowl, combine Heath Bar pieces and chopped walnuts.
 Set aside.

-3 Alternatively mix in the Heath Bar mixture and the flour mixture, a third at a time, until well blended.
+3 Make and chill dough: Add the flour mixture a third at a time, beating after each addition.
+Beat in the Heath bar walnut mixture.
 Chill cookie dough for at least 30 minutes (better an hour or longer).

-5 Bake for 10-12 minutes, until the edges are just starting to brown.
+5 Bake: Bake at 350°F for 10-12 minutes, until the edges are just starting to brown.
 Remove from oven and let cool for a few minutes.
 Then transfer the cookies to a wire rack to cool completely.